How To Become a Biotechnologist – Education & Experience

 This may sound like the future—and it is—but it’s also a critical part of the past.
 Biotechnology is over 6,000 years old, dating back to the creation of bread, cheese, and preserved dairy products.
 From that tasty history, biotechnology has come a long way, and it’s now manipulating genetic makeup to reduce disease, harnessing biomass to cleanly fuel the world, and transforming agricultural processes in productive and sustainable ways.

 Those wanting to bring old-world concepts into cutting-edge research and development can look forward to thriving career opportunities in biotechnology.
-The US Bureau of Labor Statistics (BLS) shows that the demand for biological technicians, a similar career to biotechnologists, is projected to grow at a rate of 7 percent between 2023 and 2033 (BLS 2024), which is faster than the national average (4 percent).
+The US Bureau of Labor Statistics (BLS) shows that the demand for biological technicians, a similar career to biotechnologists, is projected to grow at a rate of 3 percent between 2024 and 2034 (BLS 2025).

 Comparing the two positions, biological technicians typically have a bachelor’s degree and fewer years of experience than biotechnologists, who often have advanced degrees and more work experience.
 Therefore, aspiring biotechnologists are recommended to seek out biological technician opportunities and choose to further their education and earn leadership positions as biotechnologists as their careers progress.